-- Must be a US citizen or possess a permanent resident visa - Must be a legal Illinois resident for the MD program.
-Out-of-state applicants are considered only for the MD/JD program. - Must meet minimum Medical College Admissions Test (MCAT) and grade point average standards - Must have completed at least 90 credit hours of undergraduate work at an accredited, U.S. or Canadian degreegranting college or university siumed.edu/studentaffairs/admissions
+- Must be a US citizen or possess a permanent resident visa. - Must be a legal Illinois resident for the MD program.
+Out-ofstate applicants are considered only for the MD/JD program. - Must meet minimum

+- Medical College Admissions Test (MCAT) and grade point average standards. - Must have completed at least 90 credit hours of undergraduate work at an accredited, US or Canadian degree-granting college or university.